CBS Home VS Wood Frame Home | Top 13 PROs and CONs

-When you are buying a home in South Florida, construction type matters.
+When you are buying a home, construction type matters.
 Materials influence strength in severe weather, ongoing maintenance, insurance costs, comfort, and resale.
-Below is a clear, Wellington focused comparison to help you decide between CBS and wood frame before you make an offer.
+Below is a clear comparison to help you decide between CBS and wood frame before you make an offer.

-In Palm Beach County, most homes are either CBS or wood frame.
-Is one better than the other, and which is the right match for you in Wellington and nearby communities?
+Most homes are built with either CBS or wood frame construction.
+Is one better than the other, and which is the right match for your budget, comfort goals, and long-term plans?
 Here is what to know.

 What is a CBS Home?